NicolaiSchuetzenmeier/Scenario-based-Model-Checking/README.md

 *Excerpt from the paper "Scenario-based Model Checking of Declarative Process Models" (currently under review)*

-## Folder "Process Models" contains
+## Folder "Process Models" contains for each BPIC event log considered in the paper:
 - Declare model (*.txt)
 - corresponding process automaton (*.json)